DFE-Digital/teaching-vacancies/documentation/google-drive-api.md

 it violated their terms of service.
 I could not make google drive recognise eicar in a `.zip` file no matter how I uploaded or downloaded it.
 I **think** this is a limitation of eicar, but need to do some additional research before I can say for certain.

+I have just manually tried the `POC_phpinfo-metadata.jpg` from [here](https://github.com/fuzzdb-project/fuzzdb/tree/master/attack/file-upload/malicious-images) and Drive seems to reliably detect it.
+It allowed me to create a shared URL, but then showed me the ToS violation message when I tried to use the link in incognito mode.
+When I tried to download the file from Drive, directly, it gave me a virus warning.
+I believe this file will work for progressing my testing with the drive API.